microsoft/PowerToys/doc/releases/tests-checklist-template.md

 ### Registry Preview
  * Open Registry Editor, add new registry key with 1 string value and 1 binary value in e.g. HKLM/Software/Classes/PowerToysTest.
 Right click new registry key->export and export it to file.
  * Launch Registry Preview by right-clicking exported .reg file->'Preview'.
 Then:
-   - [ ] Uncheck ReadOnly checkbox and edit file content.
+   - [ ] Edit file content.
 Ensure that visual try is being re-populated while typing.
 Save the file by pressing Save file button.
 Confirm that file is properly saved by pressing Edit file... button which will open file in Notepad.
 Try saving file using Save file as... button.
    - [ ] Edit file externaly (e.g. in Notepad) and save it there.
 Pres Reload from file button and ensure that file content and visual tree are reloaded and show new content.
    - [ ] Select some registry key with registry values in visual tree and ensure that registry values are shown properly in bottom-right area.
    - [ ] Try opening different registry file by pressing Open file button.